A sample CI/CD pipeline for Azure Automation account

 Tools in hand

 Azure Automation has a rich API that can be accessed, for example, with the corresponding PowerShell cmdlets.
-Technically, that provides you with plenty of options to create custom deployment scripts and invoke them in a deployment pipeline.
-However, the issue with such custom scripts is that you will have to copy and maintain them in multiple projects provided that you don’t fall into the fallacy of using one Azure Automation account across your whole infrastructure.
+Technically, that provides plenty of options to create custom deployment scripts and invoke them in a deployment pipeline.
+However, the issue with such custom scripts is that you will have to copy and maintain them in multiple projects, provided that you don’t fall into the fallacy of using one Azure Automation account across your whole infrastructure.

 And initiate the deployment with a single invocation of PSDeploy in a pipeline: